 I have a background in technology and product development, having worked within and with academia in getting research 'from bench to boardroom' for around twenty years.
 I was a director of a medical electronics start-up company and before coming to the University of Cumbria developed and led industrial partnerships for research and knowledge transfer at the University of Leeds.
 My research interests are in technology adoption and involving users in technology development in healthcare.
-I am currently undertaking research into the barriers and issues in adoption of telehealth, consultancy work for a number of NHS and private sector organisations, teaching on the Digital Health and Social Care course and working with app developers and other technology companies to support them in demonstrating evidence and benefits to health customers.
+I have done research into the barriers and issues in adoption of telehealth, consultancy work for a number of NHS and private sector organisations, teaching on the Digital Health and Social Care course and working with app developers and other technology companies to support them in demonstrating evidence and benefits to health customers.

 Qualifications and memberships